-Section 4 studies the approximation (1.4) and provides explicit expressions for the Riemannian gradient the restriction of E{τ} to the assignment manifold.
+Section 4 studies the approximation (1.4) and provides explicit expressions for the Riemannian gradient of the restriction of E{τ} to the assignment manifold.
 A key property of this set-up concerns the local polytope constraints that define the feasible set $\mathcal{L}{\mathcal{G}}$ of the LP relaxation (1.3): by construction, they are always satisfied throughout the resulting iterative process of label assignment.
 Thus, our formulation is both more tightly constrained and smooth, in contrast to the established convex programming approaches based on (1.3).

 Section 5 details the combination of all ingredients into a single, smooth, geometric approach that performs simultaneously minimization of the objective function (1.4) and rounding to an integral solution (label assignment).
 This tight integration is a second major property that distinguishes our approach from related work.
-Section 5 also explains the notion 'Wasserstein distances' in the title of this paper due to the dual variables that are numerically utilized to evaluate gradients of local Wasserstein distances, akin to how dual (multiplier) variables in basic belief propagation schemes are used to enforce local marginalization constraints.
+Section 5 also explains the notion 'Wasserstein messages' in the title of this paper due to the dual variables that are numerically utilized to evaluate gradients of local Wasserstein distances, akin to how dual (multiplier) variables in basic belief propagation schemes are used to enforce local marginalization constraints.
 Unlike the latter computations they have the structure of message passing on a dataflow architecture, however, message passing induced by our approach is fully parallel along all edges of the underlying graph and hence resembles the structure of numerical solvers for PDEs.

 The remaining two sections are devoted to numerical evaluations of our approach.
 To keep this paper at a reasonable length, we merely consider the most elementary iterative update scheme, based on the geometric integration of the Riemannian gradient flow with the (geometric) explicit Euler scheme.
-The potential of the framework outlined by [SHÅ+17] for more sophisticated numerical schemes will be explored elsewhere.
+The potential of the framework outlined by [SHÅ+17] for more sophisticated numerical schemes will be explored elsewhere along with establishing bounds for parameter values that provably ensure stability of numerical integration of the underlying gradient flow.
 Furthermore, working out any realistic application is beyond the scope of this paper.
-Rather, the experimental results are supposed to demonstrate major properties of our approach.
+Rather, the experimental results demonstrate major properties of our approach.

 Section 6 provides all details of our implementation that are required to reproduce our computational results.
-Section 7 reports and discussed the results of four types of experiments:
+Section 7 reports and discusses the results of four types of experiments: